 8) My husband is a civilian working in Saudi Arabia on nonmilitary projects.
-Up until this year he had always prepared our tax returns.
+Until this year he always prepared our tax returns.
 Now that he's not home, where can we get help?

-Free help is available from IRS tax assistors by calling toll free, 1-800-829-1040.
-Also, you can call 1-800-829-3676 to order any of the nearly 150 free tax information publications or call 1-800-829-4477 to listen to a series of recorded tax information tapes.
+Free help is available from IRS tax assistors by calling 1-800-829-1040.
+You can also call 1-800-829-3676 to order any of the nearly 150 free tax information publications or call 1-800-829-4477 to listen to a series of recorded tax information tapes.

 During the January through April 15 tax filing season, Volunteer Income Tax Assistance (VITA) is available throughout the country to help persons with relatively simple tax returns.
-At that time, you can call 1-800-829-1040 to find the VITA site nearest you.
+During that time, you can call 1-800-829-1040 to find the VITA site nearest you.